-MCSWA does take free of charge the following: Leaves, Dried Grass, Dead Plants, Anything already shredded
+MCSWA does take free of charge the following in the compost drop-off area but you must cross scales: Leaves, Dried Grass only!, Dead Plants

 MCSWA now offers Compost/Mulch for a fee.
 Please call or email for for more information.

 Composting is the process of decomposing organic material into a nutrient-rich, dark, crumbly substance also known as humus.
 Compost is ideal for gardeners because of the nutrients it adds to the soil, doing wonders for plants.
 Composting is an inexpensive process that is easy to learn, although there is a bit of an art to composting.
 Just the right amount of air, surface area, moisture, and ingredients are key to successful composting.

 To begin a compost pile in your own backyard, you will first need a bin.
 You can purchase one from a local gardening store, or you can construct one yourself out of chicken wire or wood pallets.
 Ideally, the bin should be between 3’ x 3’ x 3’ and 5’ x 5’ x 5’.
 Smaller bins will not retain enough heat, and larger bins will not aerate properly.
 Bins should be placed in a semi-shady area, to keep the compost from drying out.